 One of the worst things consumers can do is deliberately avoid communicating with debt collectors.
 Most consumers tend to communicate with the debt collectors only when they are in a position to start repayment.
 While that is great, it is also just as important for consumers to communicate with debt collectors when they aren’t in a position for repayment as well.
 Once a debt collector understands a consumer’s situation and especially when a consumer isn’t in a position to repay presently, it will change how they handle the account.
 While debt collection calls may continue, they will be much less frequent when the debt collector is aware of what is going on with the consumer.
 So even if consumers are not in a position to pay, consumers should take the time to speak with the debt collector if for nothing else than to update their records.

 If you have a debt in collections, you may want to check your credit report periodically for accuracy and any updated information regarding your debts.
 You may also want to check the status of your debt with the statutes of limitation.
-You can get your credit reports for free once a year through AnnualCreditReport.com, and you can get a free credit report summary updated monthly on Credit.com.
+You can get your credit reports for free once a year through AnnualCreditReport.com, and you can get a free credit report summary updated every 14 days on Credit.com.

 More on Managing Debt: